Quick Summary

 • Prohibition on unfair related-party transactions.

-• Prohibition of direct competition that have significant adverse effects on the issuer between the company and its controlling shareholders or any enterprise under its control.
+• Prohibition on horizontal competition that has significant adverse effects on the listed company from the listed company’s controlling shareholders or any enterprise under its control

 Fees